 We entered into a fee arrangement with a service provider pursuant to which certain fees incurred by us will be deferred and become payable only if we consummate a business combination.
 If a business combination does not occur, we will not be required to pay these contingent fees.
-As of March 31, 2021, the amount of these contingent fees was approximately \$1,708,000.
+As of June 30, 2021, the amount of these contingent fees was approximately \$2,963,000.
 There can be no assurances that we will complete a business combination.

 In December 2020, subsequent to the consummation of our Offering, we entered into three consulting arrangements for services to help identify and introduce us to potential targets and provide assistance with due diligence, deal structuring, documentation and obtaining shareholder approval for an initial business combination.
-These agreements provide for an aggregate monthly fee of \$62,500 and aggregate success fees of \$1,100,000 payable upon the consummation of an initial business combination.
+We entered into an additional consulting agreement for similar services in March 2021.
+These agreements provide for an aggregate monthly fee of \$74,167 and aggregate success fees of \$1,380,000 payable upon the consummation of an initial business combination.